Download brochure. Apply online or call (314) 747-4185 to register2018 Dates Now Available

 The WUSM Visiting Preceptorship in Acute Care Surgery offers participants an opportunity for a peer-to-peer exchange of experience and sharing of best practices in abdominal and soft tissue management, including surgical management of infection, operative control of hemorrhage and complex wound care cases.
-Preceptees will round in the outpatient surgical and wound care clinic and observe in the operating room, where they will have an opportunity to participate in active discussions with acute care surgery faculty.
+Preceptees will observe in the operating room, where they will have an opportunity to participate in active discussions with acute care surgery faculty.
 Also, attendees will participate in case discussions to enhance decision-making skills and troubleshoot difficult cases.
-The educational experience will culminate in a hands-on animal lab, where participants will be challenged to practice what they’ve learned throughout the program.
+The educational experience will culminate in a hands-on lab exercise, where participants will be challenged to practice what they’ve learned throughout the program.

 Who Should Attend